 For example, in June of 2019, a woman passing through Hartsfield-Jackson says she discovered shards of glass in a drink she ordered from a vendor, and her doctor later confirmed that her subsequent stomach pains were the result of having ingested some of the glass.
 While this particular incident may not have been foreseeable for Hartsfield-Jackson, safety lapses tend to happen much more easily when contractors are chosen for the personal enrichment of management and elected officials, rather than for the quality they provide to those using the airport.
 The same danger applies to more obviously hazardous features — like escalators and elevators — that have been worked on by a chosen contractor.

 In some cases, serious problems can occur from seemingly minor lapses in work ethic.
-For example, the Hartsfield-Jackson airport serves has miles of walkways, and when janitorial staff fails to clean food and drinks from those walkways, passengers can get seriously injured in slip and fall/trip and fall accidents.
-Even a small careless decision such as delaying the cleaning of a walkway can sometimes have serious consequences because when older airport patrons fall, they tend to break bones.
+For example, the Hartsfield-Jackson airport has miles of walkways, and when janitorial staff fails to clean food and drinks from those walkways, passengers can get seriously injured in slip and fall/trip and fall accidents.
+Even a small careless decision such as delaying the cleaning of a walkway can sometimes have serious consequences, because when older airport patrons fall, they tend to break bones.

 The Stoddard Firm Has Experience Representing Victims of Hartsfield-Jackson’s Premises Liability

-The economic power of Hartsfield-Jackson, and its integral role in Atlanta politics, can make it an intimidating foe for a wronged passenger, but with the help of expert legal counsel, you can get the compensation you deserve.
+The economic power of Hartsfield-Jackson, and its integral role in Atlanta politics, can make it an intimidating foe for a wronged passenger.
+Still, with the help of expert legal counsel, you can get the compensation you deserve.